luisfpatrocinio/esp32-PatroRFID/README.md

-# ESP32 Handheld RFID Reader
+# Patro ESP32 Handheld RFID Reader

 Firmware for a handheld RFID reader based on the ESP32 microcontroller and MFRC522 module.
 The project leverages FreeRTOS for concurrent task management and transmits data over Bluetooth using a structured JSON protocol.